 Best Time to Visit Budapest for Cultural Experiences

 Budapest has a lot of wonderful cultural experiences to offer travelers.
-And, obviously, these are great to enjoy any time of the year.
+You can spend 4 days in Budapest and not run out of things to do.
+And, obviously, these attractions are great to enjoy any time of the year.

 However, I think Budapest’s cultural experiences in winter edge out the summer.
 For example, the weeks surrounding the holidays usher in the delightful Christmas markets with their delicious food and wintry trinkets.
 Plus the decorations and lights around St. Stephen’s Bascilia are spectacular to behold.